message/iata/NO.md

 Published 18.05.2021
-1. Until 24 May 2021, passengers are not allowed to enter.
+1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Norway;
 - spouses, registered partners, minor children or stepchildren, parents or stepparents of minor children or stepchildren of residents of Norway.
 They must present a proof confirming the relationship;